 Published in the State Bulletin on the 12th of June, in force as of the 2nd of July 2018, a new law, an amendment of the Civil Justice Code, to have squatters removed quickly.
-Especially targeted at certain individuals or organisations, occupying empty property and only agreeing to leave in exchange for often substantial sums of money.
+Especially targeted at certain individuals or organisations, occupying empty properties and only agreeing to leave in exchange for often substantial sums of money.

 Available to private property owners, charity organisations or public administrations when properties that are in the social housing programme have been occupied by squatters.